For urgent consular assistance call

 Hepatitis B is endemic in Palau.
 Know and follow health advice, including vaccination, to reduce your risk of exposure.

-STIs are common in the Palau.
+Sexually Transmitted Infections (STIs) are common in Palau.
 Take precautions.

 To protect yourself from disease: